Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Preliminaries and Background

-Note that we do not explicitly define the sets $J_n$.
-Indeed their construction is quite lengthy and will not be used in this paper.
-For the reader interested we refer to Section 2.3 of \cite{Parraud2023}.
+We refer the interested reader to \cite[Section 2.3]{Parraud2023} for the explicit definitions of the sets $J_i$ and mappings $\mathcal{L}_i$; their construction is quite lengthy and will not be used directly in this paper (the sets $A_i$ are recalled in the proof below).
+Lemma \ref{3apparition} distills all of the properties that we need for the proof of Theorem \ref{thm.2} in Section \ref{section.concentration}.